 Luxtripper Travel Editor

-Check out our top 5 alternatives the Maldives!
+Check out our top 5 alternatives to the Maldives!

 Whilst the Maldives has approximately 1,200 islands, the Philippines has 7,100, many of them uninhabited tropical paradises blanketed in a carpet of lush flora.
 Known for having the clearest and bluest water in South East Asia, the Philippines is a definite must for those who want to find water as brilliant as that in the Maldives.